PPO-CWX-010-GDO: Accelerating Interconnection Through AI (AI4AX)

 1. Review details on eligibility, evaluation criteria, and how to apply.

-2. Watch the informational Webinar/Objective Strategic Session on December 5, 2024 at 2 PM ET.
+2. Watch the informational Webinar/Objective Strategic Session from December 5, 2024 at 2 PM ET.

 5. Download the Project Narrative template.